 If you own a boat enough

-years you make changes.
-Improvements will change a boat and
+years you will make alterations.
+Improvements will change a boat.

 My Seaweed is now